+The proposed flood mitigation projects are generally consistent with the State and City designations for the land.
+No changes in land use will occur as a result of the proposed mitigation projects.
 Proposed projects will benefit public health and safety in terms of mitigating flood hazards.
-At least 50 residential units and business parcels are protected from the 100-year storm with the proposed Eku Stream Channel, Off-line Detention Basin, and New Eku Stream Bridge.
+At least 50 residential units and business parcels would be protected from the 100-year storm with the proposed Eku Stream Channel, Off-line Detention Basin, and New Eku Stream Bridge.
 The proposed Kili Drive Channel would reduce the amount of runoff discharged into Mākaha Stream and the Mākaha Stream Levee would protect homes and several undeveloped parcels from the 100-year storm.
 While the proposed Mākaha Stream Levee would protect some homes from flooding, it may also unintentionally increase flooding on undeveloped properties located on the opposite side of the stream and levee.